pupuchuan/pupuchuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received my Ph.D. training at the  <a href="https://www.smu.edu.cn/english/">Southern Medical University (SMU)</a> under the supervision of Prof.  <a href="https://scholar.google.com/citations?user=Br-t_8cAAAAJ&hl">Wei Yang </a> , and was also a visiting Ph.D. student at the <a href="https://www.nus.edu.sg/">National University of Singapore</a> supervised by Prof. <a href="https://yuemingjin.github.io/">Yueming Jin</a>.
 My research interests include medical image synthesis, medical image segmentation, and prognosis analysis.
-My work has been published in leading conferences and journals in medical image analysis, including MedIA, TMI, MICCAI and ISBI.
+My work has been published in leading conferences and journals in medical image analysis, including MedIA, TMI, CVPR, MICCAI and ISBI.

 # 📝 Selected Publications